jssimporter/python-jss/doc/jss/guides/configuration.rst

     File shares mounted on your system.
 They can be on the actual drive, or mounted through some other means, as long as you can access them through the file system.

+AWS (Cloud Distribution Point) this is a newer style of CDP provider supporting Amazon S3 only via the boto library.

+JAMF Cloud Distribution Server the default method for jamfcloud instances.

 The JSS stores all of the information about your "File Share Distribution Points" in an API object named, appropriately "DistributionPoints".
 These repositories contain the packages and scripts that are deployed with policies, and are normally managed with the Casper Admin application.

-JDS types have no corresponding API object, and are usually managed with the web-based "Packages" and "Scripts" pages of the web interface's "Computer Management" section.
+JDS and JCDS types have no corresponding API object, and are usually managed with the web-based "Packages" and "Scripts" pages of the web interface's "Computer Management" section.

 python-jss includes classes to help work with these different repositories.

 When you create a JSS object, it includes a DistributionPoints object to delegate, named .distribution_points. e.g.
 ``my_jss.distribution_points``, to delegate file operations to.
 While you can always instantiate a DistributionPoints object (made up of DistributionPoint objects), or even set up individual DP's, it's probably easiest to use